ProfessionalCSharp/MoreSamples/README.md

 This sample shows grouping using CollectionViewSource and ListView with compiled data binding.

 See the blog article [ListView Grouping with UWP](https://csharp.christiannagel.com/2016/08/29/uwpgrouping/ "ListView Grouping")

+## WPF

+### 3D with WPF

+Folder: WPF/3DSampleProfessionalCSharp5

+This sample is from a previous version of the book, *Professional C# 5.0 and .NET 4.5.1* and demonstrates the 3D features of WPF with an animated 3D model

+Folder: WPF/3DSampleProfessionalCSharpOlderEdition

+This sample is from an older edition of *Professional C#" and demonstrates 3D features of WPF using sliders to move that allow adjusting the 3D scene